Sightmark Wraith HD 4-32×50 Review: Is This Popular Night Vision Scope Worth it?

 Specs of the Sightmark Wraith

-- 4x optical zoom and 8x digital zoom
+- 4x optical magnification with up to 8x digital zoom

-- 10 reticle options and 9 color choices
+- 10 reticle styles and 9 color modes

 Sightmark Wraith Features